Once you get into Artificial Intelligence and Machine Learning, there’s no way to avoid three terms:

-These are the three most common ways of how machines can learn, therefore understanding their meaning and differences is important to know when getting started with artificial intelligence.
-If you are new to the field, we recommend that you first read about the different disciplines of artificial intelligence.
+These are the three most common ways that machines can learn, therefore understanding their meaning and differences is important to know when getting started with Artificial Intelligence.
+If you are new to the field, we recommend that you first read about the different disciplines of Artificial Intelligence.

 Note: There are also other ways for machines to learn but this would break the format.
 Also, it is not necessary when starting out.
 Think of it like this: When you need them, you will know.

 Prefer to consume this content in audio format?
 Check out our video below!

 Machine Learning in the context of AI

 Machine Learning is a subset of overall Artificial Intelligence and the general term for when computers learn from data.
 It describes the intersection of computer science and statistics where algorithms are used to perform a specific task without being explicitly programmed; instead, they recognize patterns in the data and make predictions once new data arrives.
 Eventually, it is the way of learning that is most often used to categorize Machine Learning into three broad categories: supervised learning, unsupervised learning, and reinforcement learning.